st4rl3ss/MeGaLoSorTer/readme.md

 # MeGaLoSorTer

-MeGaLoSorTer generates MiSTer `.mgl` launcher files from a ROM directory and a CSV metadata database (PigSaint/GameDataBase format).
+MeGaLoSorTer generates MiSTer `.mgl` launcher files from a ROM directory and a PigSaint/GameDataBase CSV metadata file.

-It scans ROM files, computes SHA1 hashes, matches them against the CSV, and writes a menu-browsable `_Organized` folder tree on disk.
-Each generated `.mgl` launches a chosen MiSTer core and points at the ROM via a path relative to the core’s games folder.
+It scans ROM files, computes SHA1 hashes, matches them against the CSV, and writes a menu-browsable `_Organized` folder tree.
+Each generated `.mgl` launches a MiSTer core and points at the ROM via a path relative to the core’s games folder.

+## Supported systems (profiles)

+- Genesis / Mega Drive
+- SNES / Super Famicom

+(Additional systems can be added via profiles.)

 ## What it does

-- Reads the CSV and indexes entries by SHA1.
+- Loads the CSV and indexes entries by SHA1.
 - Scans a ROM directory for configured extensions.
-- Hashes each ROM (with an optional SQLite cache for faster re-runs).
+- Computes SHA1 for each ROM (with an optional SQLite cache for faster re-runs).
 - For matched ROMs, creates launchers organized by metadata facets:
   - `publisher`, `developer`, `genre`, `year`, `date`
+- `genre` parsing supports PigSaint-style tokens such as:
+  - `#genre:action:adventure`
+  - `#genre:sim>building>train`
+  - `#genre:action>platformer:parlor>pachinko`
-- For unmatched ROMs, can optionally still create launchers under `_Unmatched`.
+- Optionally creates launchers for unmatched ROMs under `_Unmatched`.
-- Prefixes output folders with `_` so MiSTer’s menu will display them.
+- Prefixes output folders with `_` so they are visible in the MiSTer menu.

 ## Key options

+- `--system genesis|snes`
+  Select the system profile (sets core launch args + default extensions).

 - `--facets ...`
   Choose which folder views to generate (e.g. `publisher developer genre date`).